-MAINTENANCE AND LIGHT REPAIR III - ELECTRICAL - Course # C20H11 1 Credit: 11th, 12th and brake systems.
+The Maintenance and Light Repair II DE Students study and service suspension and steering systems and brake systems.
 Students also study and service automotive HVAC systems, engine performance systems, automatic and manual transmission/transaxle systems, and practice workplace soft skills.
 Upon completing all of the Maintenance and Light Repair courses, students may enter automotive service industry as an ASE Certified MLR Technician.
 Upon completion of all MLR courses students will be able to take the tests for the ASE MLR Certifications.